go-doudou/go-doudou.github.io/docs/guide/idl.md

 		data string, err error)

 	// UploadAvatar is avatar upload api
-	// demo how to define file upload api
+	// show how to define file upload api
 	// NOTE: there must be at least one []*v3.FileModel or *v3.FileModel input parameter UploadAvatar(ctx context.Context,
 		// user avatar